CenterForSpatialResearch/dataviz_tutorials/01_SetupLocalHostBasicWeb.md

 ## HTML
 HTML or Hypertext Markup Language is the main language of the web.
 This is the language that your browser will interpret in order to correctly display the content of a website.

 HTML works through different elements, identified with opening and closing tags, that let your browser know how to display them.
-For example, if you want to display a title with the text "Data Visualization Website" you will write it like this in HTML: `<h1>Data Visualization Website</h1>`.
-Note the `<h1>` tag, which tells the browser display the following content as a title, and the `</h1>` tag, which tells the browser where the title ends.
+For example, if you want to display a heading with the text "Data Visualization Website" you will write it like this in HTML: `<h1>Data Visualization Website</h1>`.
+Note the `<h1>` tag, which tells the browser display the following content as a heading, and the `</h1>` tag, which tells the browser where the heading ends.

 Similarly, if you were going to display a simple paragraph with the text "Lorem ipsum dolor sit amet, consectetur adipiscing elit." you would write it like this: `<p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.</p>`.
 Just like in the title example, there is an opening `<p>` tag and a closing `</p>` tag.